sashapodgoreanu/curriculum/index.md

 `2024 - present`
 __Product Architecture Specialist at [IRION](https://www.irion-edm.com/), Turin (Italy).__ <br>
 In my role at Irion, I am at the forefront of the development of Irion EDM, an advanced IDE that excels in ETL operations.
-With my strong technical expertise, I contribute to expanding our platform with a wide range of connectors for SQL and other data engines, addressing the challenge of unifying and simplifying information management.<br>
+With my strong technical expertise, I contribute to expanding the platform with a wide range of connectors for SQL and other data engines, addressing the challenge of unifying and simplifying information management.<br>

 Additionally, I am working on a research project involving an extension that facilitates communication between SQL Server and DuckDB using ODBC drivers.<br>